Offer-Letters.com

 For these reasons, strategic care during Stage 2 has become increasingly important, as it lays the groundwork for what can happen in Stage 3.

-Stage 3 -- Reviewing and Negotiating the Offer Letter
+Stage 3 — Reviewing and Negotiating the Offer Letter

-It is most common for clients to inquire when they reach Stage 3 -- when they have a written Offer Letter in hand.
+It is most common for clients to inquire when they reach Stage 3 — when they have a written Offer Letter in hand.

-For executives, reviewing the Offer Letter is just the tip of the iceberg in evaluating the likelihood of actually receiving all of the compensation being dangled in front of you.
-The other documents should be requested and reviewed at the same time as the Offer Letter is considered.
+For executives, reviewing the Offer Letter is just the tip of the iceberg in evaluating the likelihood of actually receiving all of the compensation being offered.
+The other documents should be requested and reviewed at the same time as the Offer Letter.
+Although there is little chance of negotiating changes to the programmatic documents themselves, your Offer Letter can be written in a way to override certain terms in those standard company-wide agreements to your sometimes quite substantial advantage.

-Major Areas of Offer Letters to be Negotiated
+Major Areas of Offer Letters to Be Negotiated

 Executives frequently need to report to a certain position in a company in order to be effective and to maintain career growth.
 Likewise, the description of job responsibilities can be equally important.

-2) Location of Primary Work Location & Work from Home
+2 — Location & Work from Home

-3) Base Salary
+3 — Base Salary

-Base salaries for my executive clients have been rising tremendously beyond the inflation rate in recent years, due to steadily increasing valuations of emerging companies in technology and sciences.
+Base salaries for executive clients have been rising tremendously beyond the inflation rate in recent years, due to steadily increasing valuations of emerging companies in technology and sciences.
 Salary tends to be the most focused-on term by candidates, as it has cultural importance beyond the dollars.

-4) Annual Bonus
+4 — Annual Bonus

-These bonuses are usually expressed as targets, and can be paid out at less than 100%, or sometimes above 100%.
+These bonuses are usually expressed as targets and can be paid out at less than 100% or sometimes above 100%.
 It is almost always defined as being in the sole discretion of the employer to pay a bonus.

-Standard terms require you to be employed by the company at the time the bonus is paid, and that time is usually some time after the period when the bonus was earned.
-Candidates can negotiate to strengthen the language around their annual bonuses, to guarantee them in certain situations, to protect payment if they are fired before the company has paid them out, and the like.
+For some executives, it can be negotiated that the achievement of certain goals triggers a special bonus or causes a bonus to become guaranteed.
+Standard terms require you to be employed at the time the bonus is paid, which is usually some time after the period when the bonus was earned.
+Candidates can negotiate to strengthen the language around annual bonuses — to guarantee them in certain situations, to protect payment if fired before payout, and the like.

 In my experience, if an executive is not paid most of their annual bonus target, they are being sent a message about performance, or the company is in financial trouble.
 Either way, it is time to find another job.